Reellz/JS_Challenges/README.md

 # JS_Challenges

-This is set of coding challenges that I tacking as assigned by my tutor.
+This is set of coding challenges that I am tackling as assigned by my tutor.
 ## N.B.
 I am solving these coding challenges using JavaScript.

 They will be to help me gain a better understanding of the following: